Rakhigarhi: Cemetery and burial sites

 A cemetery of Mature Harappan period is discovered at Rakhigarhi, with eight graves found.
 Often brick covered grave pits had wooden coffin in one case.
 Different type of grave pits were undercut to form an earthen overhang and body was placed below this; and then top of grave was filled with bricks to form a roof structure over the grave.

 So far 53 burial sites with 46 skeletons have been discovered.
 Anthropological examination done on 37 skeletons revealed 17 to be of adults, 8 to be of subadults while the age of 12 skeletons could not be verified.
 Sex detection of 17 skeletons was successful out of which 7 were male and 10 female skeletons.
 Most of the burials were typical burials with skeletons in a supine position.
 Atypical burials had skeletons in a prone position.
 Some graves are just pits while some are brick lined and contain pottery.
-Some of them also had votive pots with animal remains symbolizing offerings to the dead.
+Some of them also had votive pots with animal remains symbolising offerings to the dead.
 Bone remains of secondary burials were not charred hence ruling out the possibility of cremation practices.
 While these burials retained many of the Harappan features, group burials and prone position burials are distinct.
 Paleo-parasitical studies and DNA analysis to determine the lineage is being undertaken.

 Parasite eggs which were once existed in the stomach of those buried were found in the burial sites along with human skeletons.
 Analysis of Human aDNA obtained from human bones as well as analysis of parasite and animal DNA will be done to assert origins of these people.